Lee Bradbury: Manchester City

 On 30 July 1997, he was purchased by Manchester City manager Frank Clark for a club record £3 million.
 Despite being the club's record transfer signing, chairman Francis Lee later claimed to have been on holiday in Portugal at the time and said that "we would definitely not have signed him if I had seen him play".
 He failed to score in his first six games for the club.
 He suffered a hairline fracture on his back, which caused him to be out of action from early October until early January.
 He struggled to make an impact at Maine Road and by the following March he was devoid of confidence after being booed and jeered by City fans.
 At the end of the 1997–98 season, City were relegated from the First Division, with Bradbury having scored seven goals in 29 games.

 He scored on the opening day of the 1998–99 season, though he was warned to improve his performances by manager Joe Royle, who maintained he still had faith in the young striker.
 He scored four goals from 17 games before being sold early in the season.

 Crystal Palace

 On 23 October 1998, Bradbury was signed by Crystal Palace for £1.5 million, who were coached by Terry Venables until he was replaced by Steve Coppell in January.
 Bradbury struggled for form in the 1998–99 campaign, as did many of his teammates.
 On 25 March 1999, he joined Trevor Francis's Birmingham City on loan until the end of the 1998–99 season.
 He played eight First Division games during a short stay at St Andrew's, helping Birmingham to qualify for the play-offs, where they were beaten by Watford on a penalty shoot-out despite Bradbury successfully converting his penalty kick.
-On 2 October 1999, he played in a 4–0 win over Portsmouth at Selhurst Park, and 12 days later was sold on to his former club for a £300,000 fee.
+On 2 October 1999, he played in a 4–0 win over Portsmouth at Selhurst Park, and 12 days later was sold to his former club for a £300,000 fee.